Why become a Shareholder?

-WORKING SHAREHOLDER – A Shareholder who is under 65 years of age may opt to volunteer for 2 hours per month in the Co-op or in the community to obtain a 5% discount on all purchases at the Co-op.
-(Read General Manager Report from May, 2020’s Food For Thought Newsletter for more information about Working and Elder Shareholder Discount changes).
+BASIC SHAREHOLDER – A Shareholder under 65 years of age may opt to volunteer two hours per month in the Co-op, join a TeamWork Opportunity event, or with our Commitment 2 Community program and obtain a 5% discount on all purchases at the Co-op.

 Contact Shareholder Services

 By Email: shareholders@BFC.coop